-Requirement to Sign Patent Agreement

-All students must sign the Patent Agreement by the end of their first semester of enrollment.
-Master's students must have a signed Patent Agreement

-(http://www.fis.ncsu.edu/grad_publicns/gars_forms/patent_agreement.doc) on file in the Graduate School before they will have either their Request to Schedule the Master's Oral Examination or Request for Option B Graduation Checkout approved.
+Graduate School Requirement to Sign Patent Agreement: All students must sign the Patent Agreement by the end of their first semester of enrollment.
+Master's students must have a signed Patent Agreement in the Graduate School before they will have either their Request to Schedule the Master's Oral Examination or Request for Option B Graduation Checkout approved.
 Doctoral students must sign a statement agreeing to abide by the University's patent policies before their Plan of Graduate Work will be approved.